rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 The median age was 46.0 years (range: 20-83) in the Chemo alone group and 48.0 years (range: 22-85) in the Chemo+bevacizumab group; with 9.3% of patients in the Chemo alone group and 7.5% of patients in the Chemo+bevacizumab group over the age of 65 years.

-Of the 452 patients randomised at baseline, the majority of patients were white (80.0% in the Chemo alone group and 75.3% in the Chemo+bevacizumab group), had squamous cell carcinoma (67.1% in the Chemo alone group and 69.6% in the  Chemo+bevacizumab group), had persistent/recurrent disease (83.6% in the Chemo alone group and 82.8% in the  Chemo+bevacizumab group), had 1-2 metastatic sites (72.0% in the Chemo alone group and 76.2% in the  Chemo+bevacizumab group), had lymph node involvement (50.2% in the Chemo alone group and 56.4% in the  Chemo+bevacizumab group), and had a platinum free interval  ≥  6 months (72.5% in the Chemo alone group and 64.4% in the Chemo+bevacizumab group).
+Of the 452 patients randomized at baseline, the majority of patients were white (80.0% in the Chemo alone group and 75.3% in the Chemo+bevacizumab group), had squamous cell carcinoma (67.1% in the Chemo alone group and 69.6% in the  Chemo+bevacizumab group), had persistent/recurrent disease (83.6% in the Chemo alone group and 82.8% in the  Chemo+bevacizumab group), had 1-2 metastatic sites (72.0% in the Chemo alone group and 76.2% in the  Chemo+bevacizumab group), had lymph node involvement (50.2% in the Chemo alone group and 56.4% in the  Chemo+bevacizumab group), and had a platinum free interval  ≥  6 months (72.5% in the Chemo alone group and 64.4% in the Chemo+bevacizumab group).

 The primary efficacy endpoint was OS.
 Secondary efficacy endpoints included PFS and objective response rate.
 Results from the primary analysis and the follow-up analysis are presented by bevacizumab Treatment and by Trial Treatment in Table 25 and Table 26, respectively.